calebfoss/p5-marker/README.md

 Elements and their children can be iterated using two properties in combination: "repeat" and "change".

 Repeat's value is a boolean evaluated with each iteration.
 If the value is true, the element and its children will be iterated again.
-The WHILE and UNTIL escapes can be used to improve legibility (e.g. repeat="WHILE x LESS_THAN width" or repeat="UNTIL x AT_LEAST width").
-UNTIL is the equivalent of wrapping the proceeding condition with !().
-WHILE serves no programmatic purpose.
+The keyword `until` is the equivalent of wrapping the proceeding condition with !().

 Change's value is an object literal.
 Each property key is the name of a property, and the corresponding value represents what that property will be set to with each iteration.
 The curly brackets may be omitted